 Some brands also leverage the space in the email body to increase engagement.
 A good example is Moka, Canada’s leading saving and investing app.
 When a customer gets onboarded on the Moka app, they send out an email describing all the activities they can do with their Moka accounts.
 Since this is an important, lengthy email, Moka uses different emojis to make the email fun to read and engage the reader.

 We’re seeing an increasing number of brands experimenting with rich media in their push notifications.
-But studies show that simply using emojis can boost push notification open rates by 85%.
+However studies show that simply using emojis can boost push notification open rates by 85%.
 3

 Nevertheless, brands like Doe Lashes, a California-based beauty brand, and Bones Coffee Company, a Florida-based coffee company, use emojis heavily in their SMS marketing.
-This works well for them because their SMSes are personalised to the recipient and contain eye-catching emojis.
+This works well for them because their SMSes are personalized for the recipient and contain eye-catching emojis.

 Now that you have some inspiration for your customer engagement campaigns, let’s look at some of the best practices of emoji marketing: